 Traditional incandescent lights are typically used for overhead lighting.
-Unfortunately, they only use 10% of their energy to produce light.
-The other 90% is released as heat.
+Unfortunately, they only use 10 percent of their energy to produce light.
+The other 90 percent is released as heat.
 This makes them incredibly wasteful when it comes to energy.
 One great alternative to traditional incandescent lights is a Compact Fluorescent Lightbulb.

-Buy new bulbs.
-Compact Florescent Lightbulbs (CFL) last 8-12 times longer than traditional lights.
-They’re slightly more expensive than incandescent lights, but their energy-saving impact is enormous.
-Over the span just 6 months, a CFL blub costs half the price of an incandescent.
+Compact Fluorescent Lightbulbs (CFL) last about 10 times longer than incandescent light bulbs.
+They’re slightly more expensive, but their energy-saving impact is enormous.
+Over the span of just six months, a CFL bulb costs half the price of an incandescent.
 Another great alternative is to use LED light bulbs.
 Like CFLs, they have a long lifespan and are cool to the touch, meaning that less energy is wasted on heat.

-U.S. offices waste billions of dollars per year by failing to properly shut down their computers each day.
-And think about all of the computers used in your office—front desk computers, waiting room PCs, monitors for digital x-rays, etc.
+About 20 percent of energy consumption in offices located in the United States comes from computers.
+Think about all the computers used in your office—front desk computers, waiting room PCs, monitors for digital x-rays, etc.

-Shut it down!
-Choose sleep over a screensaver—screensavers use just as much energy as an active screen.
+Choose sleep mode over a screensaver—screensavers use just as much energy as an active screen.
 During the workday, set all computers to go to sleep automatically if they’re idle for three to five minutes.
 Finally, shut down all computers completely at the end of every day.

 Surprisingly, sinks and constant syringing aren’t the biggest water wasters.
-Almost 20% of your annual water consumption flushes down the drain, making the toilet the biggest H2O abuser in your dental office.
+Almost 90 percent of offices’ annual water consumption flushes down the drain, making the toilet the biggest water consumer in your dental practice.